 You can read a little more about this on the following link. http://www.npr.org/templates/story/story.php?storyId=89514447

 How about implants?
 Do you place them or do I have to go to an oral surgeon?

 Yes, we place implants and restore them.
-One of our new patients was a real catalyst for this.
+One of our new patients was a real catalyst for dental implant restoration in our office.
 She had been referred out of her previous office to have a painful tooth removed.
 She was going to have to wait quite awhile before she could have it removed.
 Quite by accident, she ended up at our office and we removed it that day.
 When it was time to replace the lost tooth we sent her for an implant consult with a specialist.
 It was too cost prohibitive and we were guilty of sending her somewhere else for treatment.
-An implant was the only treatment option to replace the tooth, so it became apparent that we had to offer this service in our practice to at least try to make the option more realistic for our patients.
+An implant was the only treatment option to replace the tooth, so it became apparent that we had to offer implant restoration in our practice to at least try to make the option more realistic for our patients.

-We have been placing them ever since (and I am proud to say that patient has become a big advocate for our practice).
+We have been conducting implant restoration ever since (and I am proud to say that patient has become a big advocate for our practice).
 Placing the implant also gives us more control over the result of the final restoration.
 A successful implant isn’t just one that integrates into the bone, the final tooth needs to be functional and look good.
 We can discuss and plan with you how best to restore the implant to replace missing teeth or stabilize a denture.